bojan-derajic/QTO-MPC/README.md

 # TO-MPC

-This repository contains implementation of the Time-Optimal MPC (TO-MPC) motion planner in CasADi.
+This repository contains implementation of the Quasi Time-Optimal MPC (QTO-MPC) motion planner in CasADi.